 Here’s the WinSCP documentation.

 The only application you install directly on the 3CX server is the Relay.
-The Relay makes it possible for our add-ons to communicate with the 3CX Call Control API.
-Our add-ons are always installed on a separate Windows server.
-To enable our add-ons to communicate with the relay, you will need to open (port forward) a couple of ports on your firewall, pointing to the 3CX server:
+The Relay makes it possible for our tools to communicate with the 3CX Call Control API.
+Our tools are always installed on a separate Windows server.
+To enable our tools to communicate with the relay, you will need to open (port forward) a couple of ports on your firewall, pointing to the 3CX server:

 Note: Port 8801 is optional and only needs to be opened if you are using our 3CX Exporter add-on